Unmesh-Kumar/rag_chatbot/README.md

 - Stores full conversation history in localstorage so will work even after tab closure and across multiple tabs
 - Has clear chat button in case one wants to start from beginning
 - Makes use of older conversations to answer like a human
-- Has Option to toggle only storing history of last 100 messages for better performance in case of really long conversations
+- Has an option to toggle only storing history of last 100 messages for better performance in case of really long conversations

 ## 🛠️ Setup Instructions